 This would be because rather than a new visitor who needs to be enticed into trying out your product, this is someone who has spent time choosing your product, signed up, and now wants to learn more about it.

 Rather than focus on budget, focus on your customer.
 Understand what are their real problems, hindrances, and inhibitions from using your product.
 Solve them at the root as soon as they sign up and it’s then that your customer feels valued.

 Adding elements recognition such as achievement badges or certificates can get the users to engage more by appealing to their need for social status within your community.

-Facebook has their own version where top-page commentators get various badges for their interactions.
+Facebook has its own version where top-page commentators get various badges for their interactions.

-Closer to home Hubspot, Drift and Pipedrive give out certificates and badges as you complete their courses.
-Apart from a fleeting dopamine rush this instills virality into your program.
+Closer to home Hubspot, Drift, and Pipedrive give out certificates and badges as you complete your courses.
+Apart from a fleeting dopamine rush, this instills virality into your program.

 Think of the number of people who have ‘Hubspot certified’ in their bio on Linkedin.